aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Precision correction
      - If ``true`` then distances are adjusted using the localisation precision.
 This alters the initial curve of the probability distribution to set jumps from non-diffusing particles to zero.

+   * - Remove zeros
+     - If ``true`` then zero distances are removed from the distribution.
+Allows comparison of diffusing populations of molecules.

    * - CDF plot
      - If ``true`` then a cumulative distribution plot is shown when only two datasets are selected.